-Voter Information Cards cannot be used for identification.
-Photo and signature ID is required for voting.
-If the photo ID does not also contain your signature, an additional ID that includes your signature shall be required.
-Photo ID must be current and valid.
+Voter Information Cards are not a valid form of identification when voting.
+Be sure to bring a current and valid photo ID for precinct and early voting.
+If the photo ID does not contain your signature, an additional ID that includes your signature shall be required.
+If you do not bring any ID, you will be allowed to vote; however, you will be asked to vote a provisional ballot.
 Approved forms of photo ID are:

 - Florida Driver's License

 - Florida ID Card issued by the Department of Highway Safety & Motor Vehicles

 - Military ID

 - Current U.S. Passport

-- Debit or Credit Card
+- Debit/Credit Card

 - Student ID

-- · Retirement Center ID
+- Retirement Center ID

 - Neighborhood Association ID

 - Public Assistance ID